Province reports two new cases of COVID-19 - ntv.ca

 Contact tracing by Public Health officials is underway.
 Anyone considered a close contact has been advised to quarantine.

+Because of today’s case in the Central Health region and out of an abundance of caution, Public Health is asking passengers who travelled on the MV Atlantic Vision that departed North Sydney on Wednesday, April 21 at 11:45 p.m. and arrived in Port aux Basques on Thursday, April 22 at 7:15 a.m. to arrange COVID-19 testing.

+To arrange testing, passengers can complete the online self-assessment and referral tool available here or call 811.

-There are no new recoveries and 1,011 people have recovered.
-There is no one in hospital due to COVID-19.
+There are no new recoveries and 1,023 people have recovered.
+There is one person in hospital due to COVID-19.

 - Labrador-Grenfell Health – 0

-The case reported Thursday, April 8, in the Eastern Health region remains under investigation.
+The case reported on Friday, April 23 in the Western Health region remains under investigation.

-Out of an abundance of caution and because of one of today’s cases, Public Health is asking passengers who travelled on Air Canada Flight 8018 that departed Montreal and arrived in St. John’s on Sunday, April 18 to arrange COVID-19 testing.
-To arrange testing, passengers can complete the online self-assessment and referral tool available here or call 811.